- What documentation should I provide for a credit?

 What documentation should I provide for a credit?

-If a project is registered in LEED Online, forms can be accessed on the Credits page of the project.
-If the project is not yet registered, LEED v4 and LEED v4.1 sample forms can be accessed in LEED Online.
+LEED v4 and LEED v4.1 teams can access credit forms through their project in LEED Online.
+If the project is not yet registered, LEED v4 and LEED v4.1 sample forms can be accessed in LEED Online under "Tools".

 Do areas have to be reported consistently throughout all prerequisite and credit submittals and calculations?